websdotcom/jwt-rsa-aws-custom-authorizer/README.md

 ### Create bundle

 You can create the bundle using `npm run zip`.
-This creates a lambda-auth0-authorizer.zip deployment package with all the source, configuration and node modules AWS Lambda needs.
+This creates a lambda-jwks-jwt-authorizer.zip deployment package with all the source, configuration and node modules AWS Lambda needs.

 ### Create Lambda function

 From the AWS console https://console.aws.amazon.com/lambda/home#/create?step=2

-* Name : auth0_authorizer
+* Name : jwt_rsa_authorizer
-* Description: Auth0 authorizer for API Gateway
+* Description: JWT RSA authorizer for API Gateway
 * Runtime: Node.js 4.3
 * Code entry type: Upload a .ZIP file
-* Upload : < select lambda-auth0-authorizer.zip we created in the previous step >
+* Upload : < select lambda-jwks-jwt-authorizer.zip we created in the previous step >
 * Handler : index.handler
 * Role :  Basic execution role
 * Memory (MB) : 128